When 'Being Nosy' Can Be A Powerful Technique

 It seems all too common, however, in casual conversation with someone else, we ultimately feel compelled to talk more about ourselves, a subject definitely much less interesting to the other party (e.g. BORING and forgettable).

-Authors Linda Kaplan Thaler and Robin Koval in their book, The Power of Small — Why Little Things Make All the Difference (2009), cite a recent clinical psychology study revealing “being nosy” is actually a turn-on.
+Authors Linda Kaplan Thaler and Robin Koval in their book, The Power of Small — Why Little Things Make All the Difference (2009), cite a clinical psychology study revealing “being nosy” is actually a turn-on.
 The more curious people are during a conversation, the more positive the outcome, whether it is a casual encounter or one where a deeper connection is sought.
 Either way, the other person feels important and valued, which then has a boomerang effect on the person asking the questions.
 Who doesn’t like being around someone who seems infinitely more interested in our lives than their own?

 Be that person!
 Leave a lasting positive impression by focusing more on the other person than on yourself.
 This rapport-building technique should become a habit for you and should be a reflection of who you really are — someone who sincerely cares about others and puts their needs first.

-"Helping high-performing executives and business leaders maximize their influence and impact."
+"Helping CEO's and executives maximize their influence and impact."